-My tempting single serving one-bowl Banana Bread recipe for one is made with one banana and gooey chocolate chips and no eggs needed.
+My tempting Single Serve Banana Bread recipe is made with one over ripe banana and gooey chocolate chips, and no eggs are needed.
 This recipe turns out great every time.
-Also, this is a no electric mixer needed for my delicious bread recipe, which means you just need one bowl, one spoon!
+Also, there is no electric mixer needed for my delicious bread recipe, which means you just need one bowl and one spoon!

-If you are a fan of quick and easy breads you must try my popular biscuits recipes, this mini pound cake recipe and the zingy small loaf courgette cake.
+If you are a fan of quick and easy dessert breads, you must try my popular fluffy homemade biscuits and gravy, small batch cinnamon rolls, this mini pound cake recipe, and the zingy small loaf courgette cake.

 Sliced banana bread on white plate with blue coffee cup and flowers in the background.

-• It’s an eggless recipe.
-If you don’t like dealing with recipes that call for half an egg or just an egg yolk or egg white then this one is for you.
+It’s a no egg banana bread recipe!
+If you don’t like dealing with recipes that call for half an egg or just an egg yolk or egg white, then this one is for you.
 Using yogurt to act as a binder works great.
+This single serving banana bread is perfect for those times when you have a taste for an old-fashioned dessert.
+Ready in under an hour, all you need for this easy recipe, is one overripe banana and a few common ingredients.

 Main Ingredients Notes